mojodna/mojodna.net/_posts/2013-12-27-binary-streaming-with-hadoop-and-nodejs.markdown

-[HADOOP-1722](https://issues.apache.org/jira/browse/HADOOP-1722) and in [Klaas Bosteel's presentation on the topic](http://static.last.fm/johan/huguk-20090414/klaas-hadoop-1722.pdf), but eventually had to start over and work through it bit by bit.
+[HADOOP-1722](https://issues.apache.org/jira/browse/HADOOP-1722) and in [Klaas Bosteel's presentation on the topic](http://static.last.fm/johan/huguk-20090414/klaas-hadoop-1722.pdf), but eventually had to start over and work through it bit by byte.

 Without further ado: